-Gait: The gait of the Afghan Hound should be smooth and springy with a style of high order.
+Gait: The Afghan Hound’s gait should be smooth and springy with a high order style.

 Personality and Temperament

-Afghan Hounds are known as beloved companions, with highly individualized personalities.
-They can be independent thinkers, with a strong prey drive.
-The breed has a tendency to be aloof with those they do not know but has great affection and loyalty for their owners.
+Afghan Hounds are known as beloved companions with highly individualized personalities.
+They can be independent thinkers with a strong prey drive.
+The breed tends to be aloof with those they do not know but has great affection and loyalty for their owners.

-Afghan Hounds are a very sensitive breed and don’t do well with the spontaneous rambunctiousness of young children.
-They are best when they are either raised alongside the child from puppyhood or placed in a house with children who are older and know how to behave properly around dogs.
+Afghan Hounds are a very sensitive breed and don’t do well with young children’s spontaneous rambunctiousness.
+They are best when they are raised alongside the child from puppyhood or placed in a house with children who are older and know how to behave properly around dogs.

-The breed is aloof, and not demonstrative in its nature, and is therefore not friendly with strangers.
-The Afghan Hound resents an automatic assumption of familiarity, and will often draw back from a judge if approached too quickly.
-The breed is fiercely independent, and this demeanor should not be confused with nervousness
+The breed is aloof, not demonstrative, and therefore not friendly with strangers.
+The Afghan Hound resents an automatic assumption of familiarity and will often drawback from a judge if approached too quickly.
+The breed is fiercely independent, and this demeanour should not be confused with nervousness

-The Afghan Hound is a breed that needs to be kept active to be at their best.
-They are powerful and swift moving dog with great turning and stopping ability over a variety of terrain.
-The Afghan Hound is required to work for long periods and is not designed to be a sprinter, which is why it needs to have a great length from hip to hock and to be short from hock to foot.
+The Afghan Hound is a breed that needs to be kept active to be at its best.
+They are a powerful and swift-moving dog with great turning and stopping ability over a variety of terrain.
+The Afghan Hound is required to work for long periods and is not designed to be a sprinter, so it needs to have a great length from hip to hock and short from hock to foot.

-The Afghan Hound has a leaning towards independence and owners should not be surprised if their Dog sometimes chooses to ignore commands.
+The Afghan Hound leaning towards independence, and owners should not be surprised if their Dog sometimes chooses to ignore commands.
 The modern-day Afghan Hound is said to have many Cat-like tendencies, loving to laze around the house and is generally much slower than its Middle Eastern ancestors.

 Afghans are notoriously difficult to train.
 They are stubborn and independent, and like a true aristocrat, don’t like being told what to do.
 Positive reinforcement treats and lots of patience are required when working with this breed.
 Afghan hounds make excellent guard dogs.
 They are extremely watchful, are wary of strangers and loyal to their owners.
 The females seem to be more protective than their male counterparts.